 Age of eligibility: 40 years old.

-- Compatibility of the senatorial term of office with positions such as minister or vice-minister.
+- Compatibility of the senatorial term of office with positions such as minister or vice-minister (though not with other official positions in public office).

 The Senate was suppressed in 1990.